MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

  UPGRADE GUIDE
 ---------------

-This file documents changes in behaviour to provide guidance to those upgrading from a previous version.
+This document describes changes in behaviour to provide guidance to those upgrading from a previous version.
 Sections are titled to indicate changes needed when upgrading to that version.
 To upgrade across several versions, one needs to start at the version after the one installed, and heed all notifications for interim